 - using zebrafish startle response as a sensitive toxicity indicator

-Dr. Julia Halterman received her BS in Biology at Texas A&M University and her PhD in Pharmacology at the University of Virginia.
-She additionally completed a postdoctoral fellowship at the University of Virginia as an extension of her PhD work researching cardiovascular disease.
+Dr. Julia Halterman received her BS in Biology at Texas A&M University and her Ph.D. in Pharmacology at the University of Virginia.
+She additionally completed a postdoctoral fellowship at the University of Virginia as an extension of her Ph.D. work researching cardiovascular disease.
 She currently serves as faculty for the Masters in Biomedicine program and undergraduate biology department at EMU.
-Julia teaches Human Gross & Microscopic Anatomy, Human Physiology, Interdisciplinary Biomedicine Seminar I, Research in Biomedicine and Medical Terminology.
-In the past Julia has taught other courses such as Human Anatomy and Physiology I & II, Animal Form & Function and Nutrition Fundamentals.
+Julia teaches Interdisciplinary Biomedicine Seminar I, Research in Biomedicine, Human Gross & Microscopic Anatomy lab, and Medical Terminology.
+In the past, Julia has taught other courses such as Human Anatomy and Physiology I & II, Advanced Human Physiology, Animal Form & Function and Nutrition Fundamentals.
 In her free time, Julia enjoys spending time with her family and loves doing anything outdoors.

 Dr. Halterman’s research interests include:

-- Determining how diet influences changes in gene expression in hypertension
+- Determining how diet influences gene expression and alters organ function

-She has taught a wide variety of courses in general Biology, the MA in Biomedicine, and General Education: Advanced Human Anatomy; Faith, Science and Ethics; Human Anatomy and Physiology I and II; Neuropsychology; Advanced Neurobiology (undergraduate and master’s); Mammalian Physiology; Molecules, Genes, and Cells; Biological Explorations; and a Senior Seminar “The Elephant and the Rider”.
+Greta Ann Herin has taught a wide variety of courses in general biology, biomedicine, and general education.
+Courses include: Advanced Human Anatomy; Faith, Science and Ethics; Human Anatomy and Physiology I and II; Neuropsychology; Advanced Neurobiology (undergraduate and masters-level students) ; Mammalian Physiology; Molecules, Genes, and Cells; Biological Explorations; and a Senior Seminar “The Elephant and the Rider”.
 She has also co-taught Concepts in Biology; a Senior Seminar “Form, Finitude and Faith”; a Senior Seminar “Origins”; and a Colloquium “Passion and Obsession”.

 Greta Ann serves as a Pre-professional Health Sciences advisor.